docksal/docksal/docs/behat.md

 For VNC-client please use "localhost:5900" as the host and "secret" as the password.
 Now if you connect with VNC-client and run behat test, you will see browser and running tests.

-Also you can configure any other port (if you have few running projects, it is usefull to have separate port per project).
+Also you can configure any other port (if you have few running projects, it is useful to have separate port per project).
 For example port is 5901, configuration will be:
 ```yml
 ..
   ports: